9. Exploring relationships between variables

 As a rule of thumb, linear correlation degree of 0.9 or greater (or -0.9 or smaller) is fairly strong.
 Closer to -0.8 and 0.8 we should already start being sceptical about two variables’ possibly being linearly correlated.
 Some statisticians are more lenient; in particular, it is not uncommon in the social sciences to consider 0.6 a decent degree of correlation, but this is like building your evidence base on sand.
 No wonder why some fields suffer from a reproducibility crisis these days (albeit there are beautiful exceptions to this general observation).

-If a dataset at hand does not give us too strong a confidence, it is our ethical duty to refrain ourselves from making unjustified statements.
+If a dataset at hand does not give us too strong an evidence, it is our ethical duty to refrain ourselves from making unjustified claims.
 One must not mislead the recipients of our data analysis exercises.
+Still, let us remember that sometimes discovering that some factors popularly conceived as dependent are not correlated might also be interesting for this is an instance of myths’ debunking.

 For two independent variables, we expect the correlation coefficient to be approximately equal to 0.
 Nevertheless, correlations close to 0 do not necessarily mean that two variables are unrelated.
 Pearson’s \(r\) is a linear correlation coefficient, so we are quantifying only[2] these types of relationships; see Figure 9.3 for an illustration.